-2.2.3 Power Port
+2.2.4 Power Port

 Connect the power adapter to the port labeled POWER on the rear panel of your Prestige.
-Push in the power button when you want to turn on the Prestige.

 To avoid damage to the Prestige, make sure you use the correct power adapter.
 Refer to the Power Adapter Specification Appendix for this information.